 What is relational aggression and how do we stop it?
 It’s one of the biggest challenges facing schools and parents.
 Why does it happen?
 How can you make a difference?

 In schools, we talk constantly about protecting girls from harm.
 We teach them about paedophiles, online grooming, sexting, and the harm caused by drug and alcohol use.
 In reality, the more likely destructive influence on an adolescent girl’s day-to-day life is the damage they do to one another in their friendship groups… Relational aggression.

-Relational aggression is the psychologist’s name for what the rest of us call ‘mean girls’ behaviour, or straight up ‘bitchiness’.
-It is a pattern of behaviour typically played out by school age girls, but it is not exclusive to them.
+Relational aggression is the psychologist’s name for what the rest of us call ‘mean girl’ behaviour, or straight-up ‘bitchiness’.
+It is a pattern of behaviour typically played out by school-age girls, but it is not exclusive to them.
 In fact, where do they learn it if not from their adult role models?
 Adults are just more subtle about it.

 Relational aggression may include: